-If you are like me (or how I used to be), resistant to cloth napkins because they seem to formal, or precious, try these.
-They are every bit as casual and easy as a paper napkin, but so much more absorbant and eco friendly!
+If you are like me (or how I used to be), resistant to cloth napkins because they seem to formal or precious, try these.
+They are every bit as casual and easy as a paper napkin, but so much more absorbent and eco friendly!

 I would love to hear about your napkin habits!
 Do you prefer cloth or paper?
 Or do you do without napkins altogether and wipe your hands on your shirt if you need to?